near/nearcore/runtime/near-vm-runner/RUNTIMES.md

 # Criteria

 There are a number criteria which have been used to evaluate a Wasm runtime for use in a NEAR validator.
-Some of them are already listed in the [FAQ](FAQ.md#practical-aspects-of-the-execution-engines) document.
-Listed roughly in the order of
+Some of the criteria are already listed in the [FAQ] document and here we take a more thorough look.
+Listed roughly in the order of importance:
-importance:

 * security – how well does the runtime deal with untrusted input;
 * correctness – does the runtime do what it claims to do;
 * reliability – how much confidence is there in the implementation of runtime;
 * platform support – does the runtime support targets that we want to target;
-* runtime performance – how quickly can the runtime execute the prepared Wasm code;
+* performance – how quickly can the runtime execute the requested operations;

-* preparation performance – how quickly can the runtime start running Wasm code;
+[FAQ]: FAQ.md#practical-aspects-of-the-execution-engines

 # Requirements